Mesothelioma VA Aid & Attendance

 What Is the Veterans Aid & Attendance (A&A) Benefit?

-The A&A benefit is a non-service-connected pension benefit by the Department of Veterans Affairs (VA).
+The A&A benefit is a non-service-connected pension benefit provided by the Department of Veterans Affairs (VA).
 It provides financial assistance to veterans and their surviving spouses who require daily living assistance.

 Our on-staff team of U.S. veterans, Patient Advocates, and VA-accredited claims agents can determine if you’re eligible for disability benefits.